Governance

 Corporate Culture

-The Group has also adopted a code for directors’ and employees’ dealings in securities, which is appropriate for a company whose securities are traded on AIM.
-The code is in accordance with the requirements of the Market Abuse Regulation that came into effect in 2016.
+The Group has adopted, a code for Directors’ dealings in securities which is appropriate for a company whose securities are traded on AIM and is in accordance with the requirements of the Market Abuse Regulation which came into effect in 2016.
+Issues of bribery and corruption are taken seriously.
+The Group has a zero-tolerance approach to bribery and corruption and has an anti-bribery and corruption policy in place to protect the Group, its employees and those third parties to which the business engages with.

 The Board recognises that the long-term success of the Group is reliant upon open communication with its internal and external stakeholders: investee companies, shareholders, contractors, suppliers, regulators and other stakeholders.
-The Group is also aware of the need to maintain the highest environmental standards given the nature of the industry it operates in.
-The Group is in the process of establishing new close ongoing relationships with a broad range of its stakeholders and will ensure that it provides them with regular opportunities to raise issues and provide feedback to the Group.
-The Group is committed to delivering lasting benefit to the local communities and environments where we work as well as to our shareholders, employees and contractors however given the current size of operations it is impracticable for the Group to publish details of its carbon footprint.
-The Group will review their reporting disclosure on an annual basis.
+The Group has created close ongoing relationships with a broad range of its stakeholders and will ensure that it provides them with regular opportunities to raise issues and provide feedback to the Group.
+As the Group evolves, we anticipate that this aspect of community engagement will evolve further.

 Risk Management